vladimir1284/micropython-modbus/docs/USAGE.md

 ###### Optional callbacks

-The optional keys `on_set_cb` and `on_get_cb` can be used to register a callback function on client side which is executed after a new value has been set or after a register value has been requested.
+The optional keys `on_set_cb` and `on_get_cb` can be used to register a callback function on client side which is executed **after** a new value has been set or **before** the response of a requested register value has been sent.

 ```{note}
 Getter callbacks can be registered for all registers with the `on_get_cb`